Grimeton Radio Station: History

 The Alexanderson alternator technology was becoming obsolete even as it was installed.
 Vacuum tube electronic oscillator transmitters, which used the triode vacuum tube invented by Lee De Forest in 1907, replaced most pre-electronic transmitters in the early 1920s.
 However the large capital investment in an alternator transmitter caused owners to keep these huge behemoths in use long after they were technologically obsolete.
-By the mid-1930s transatlantic communication had switched to short waves, and vacuum tube shortwave transmitters were installed in the main building, using dipole and rhombic antennas in a neighbouring field.
+By the mid-1930s most transatlantic communication had switched to short waves, and, beginning in 1938, vacuum tube shortwave transmitters were installed in the main building, using dipole and rhombic antennas in a neighbouring field.
 The Alexanderson alternator found a second use as a naval transmitter to communicate with submarines, as VLF frequencies can penetrate a short distance into seawater.

 During the Second World War 1939–1945, the station experienced a heyday, when it was one of Scandinavia's gateways to the outside world.
 Underwater communication cable connections had once again been quickly severed by nations at war and the radiotelegraphy transmissions were a link to the outside world.
-The alternator continued to be used for naval transmissions until the mid-1990s, when a modern solid-state LF transmitter replaced it.
+Several new transmitters were therefore added to the station.
+As users during the war included the Swedish Ministry for Foreign Affairs and various embassies and legations, the radio station’s transmissions were subject to interception by signals intelligence operations such as the British Y service.

+Following the war, additional transmitters were installed and the number of destinations increased, reaching a peak in the 1950s when the station operated twelve shortwave transmitters and one electronic longwave transmitter (as well as the original Alexanderson system), maintaining traffic to some twenty different countries in Europe, Asia and the Americas.
+By that point, the telegraphic transmissions had shifted from Morse code to radioteletype and the station also provided radiofax and radiotelephony services.
+In the early/mid-1950s, experimental FM and TV transmitter installations were made at the site, using the towers as antenna supports.

+By the 1960s, many of the transmitters were beginning show their age and were subsequently decommissioned, being replaced by more modern equipment.
+However, rather than refitting the original station building, a new facility was built in 1966 to house the new transmitters, a move which allowed for the preservation of the older equipment.
+Several new antennas were also erected in the mid-to-late 1960s, but these investments were relatively short-lived in their original context as they coincided with the move away from using fixed radio circuits for international communications in favour of satellites and new types of cables.
+Instead, focus would eventually shift to long-range maritime radio.
+Also, modern FM and TV transmitters were installed in the new facility, which has a 330 m high antenna support tower.